THE ROBERT AND ELLEN SALANT PREHEALTH PROGRAM

-CAS postbaccalaureates have full access to NYU's staff of dedicated advisers located in the College's Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160).
-In addition to our professional staff, the postbaccalaureate student community provides a supportive environment for academic success.
+CAS postbaccalaureates have full access to NYU's staff of dedicated advisers located in the College’s Preprofessional Advising Center (Silver Center, 100 Washington Square East, Room 901; 212-998-8160).
 Postbaccalaureates are also encouraged to attend the peer tutoring and group review sessions offered by the University Learning Center, which are free of cost.

 Students who have successfully completed the NYU postbaccalaureate program have been admitted to a variety of prestigious medical and dental programs, including Yale, Columbia, Cornell, Pittsburgh, SUNY, Mount Sinai, and Albert Einstein.

-Prospective students are invited to explore our program and review the NYU prehealth science curriculum at www.prehealth.cas.nyu.edu.
-We hold information sessions about the postbaccalaureate program throughout the year—typically in August, November, February, and May—to give prospective students an opportunity to meet with program staff and current postbaccalaureate students in a group setting.
-Please contact us at postbacc@nyu. edu or call our office to speak with a staff member should you have questions about the program.
+Prospective students are invited to explore the program and review the NYU prehealth science curriculum at http://cas.nyu.edu/prehealth.
+Information sessions about the postbaccalaureate program are held throughout the year—typically in August, November, February, and May—to give prospective students an opportunity to meet with program staff and current postbaccalaureate students in a group setting.
+Please contact email@example.com or call 212-998-8160 with questions.

 BARBARA AND EVAN CHESLER PRELAW PROGRAM